We are a term time only setting with a capacity of 30 children per session, based in a village hall.

 An effective key person approach is essential for all children.
 The key person is responsible for guiding, monitoring and supporting the physical and emotional development of all children in their care and this is especially important when children have special or additional educational needs.
 They are also there to support the child’s parents/carers in this process.
 Depending on the child’s level of need, the key person may become the child’s 1-1 support if it becomes necessary, for instance if a child has no understanding of risk and danger.
 In this instance, the setting would endeavour to secure funding via the Special Educational Needs Inclusion Fund (SENIF) or secure resources using the Disability Access Fund (DAF).

-We make an overall assessment of your child’s progress three times a year, via a document called My Unique Story.
+We make an overall assessment of your child’s progress three times a year.
 There is also a statutory assessment at the age of two; The Progress Check at Age Two.
 This gives us the opportunity to discuss with you your child’s starting points and the progress they have made since then.
 If we feel that your child is delayed in any area of development, we will discuss this with you and you can also get more advice from your Health Visitor.
 Additionally on transition to school, we liaise with teachers from the school your child is due to go to and with your consent, share information on progress/development.

 We pride ourselves on our good partnership with parents and we have an open door policy, where we encourage parents to come and join us at the setting if they so wish, to see what your child gets up to on a daily basis!